Judicial Council votes for new guidelines to reduce personal injury awards

 The expectation is the guidelines will lead to more consistent and significantly reduced awards, especially for minor and soft tissue injuries; to more, and earlier, settlements of cases and will discourage bringing certain cases before the High Court where higher legal costs apply.
 Photograph: iStock

-Judges have voted to adopt new guidelines aimed at reducing general damages awards for some personal injuries, particularly minor injuries.
+Judges have voted to adopt new guidelines aimed at reducing general damages awards for some personal injuries.

-At a meeting on Saturday, a majority of the 166 member Judicial Council voted in support of the guidelines, prepared by the council’s Personal Injuries Guidelines Committee (PIGC).
+At a meeting on Saturday, a majority of the 166-member Judicial Council voted for the guidelines, prepared by the council’s Personal Injuries Guidelines Committee (PIGC).

+The expectation is the guidelines will lead to more consistent and significantly reduced awards, especially for minor and soft tissue injuries; to more, and earlier, settlements of cases; and will discourage the bringing of certain cases before the High Court where higher legal costs apply.

+In the case of a simple undisplaced nose fracture with a full recovery, for exam ple, the guidelines provide for an award of between €500 and €3,000 when the Book of Quantum provided for an award between €18,000 and €21,000.

 Minister for Justice Helen McEntee will bring proposals to Cabinet on Tuesday on how to implement the guidelines, which will take effect once the Minister commences section 99 of the 2019 Judicial Council Act.
 They will replace the Book of Quantum, which set general guidelines for the amounts to be awarded or assessed in personal injury claims.